 The Proposed Action would shift the bulk of the buildings away from the footprints of the Twin Towers located in the southwest quadrant of the site.
 Freedom Tower would rise immediately south of the Barclay-Vesey Building, blocking views of the structure from the southwest that were previously afforded by the lower-rise 6 WTC.
 However, the open spaces that would be part of the Proposed Action would benefit certain historic resources.
-Liberty Park would greatly improve the setting of 90 West Street and the Beard Building.
+The open space on the south side of Liberty Street would greatly improve the setting of 90 West Street and the Beard Building.
 It would also generally improve the neighborhood for all the other historic resources south of the Project Site.
 Farther north on the WTC Site, Wedge of Light Plaza would link to St. Paul's Chapel and historic resources east of the WTC Site.